 Brain synchronization enables the dominant animal to lead and subordinate animals to read its cues and follow.
 The new research suggests that in unequal relationships, the dominant partner’s brain will entrain that of the subordinate partner, whose brain will synchronize with it.
 This pattern becomes more established the longer the couple interacts.
 Some individuals, including codependents, are assertive and appear to behave independently prior to or outside of the relationship.
 But once attached to a master, they increasingly accommodate the dominant partner.
 There are many variables at work, but presumably brain synchronization is one that makes it harder for the subordinate person in the relationship to think and act autonomously and challenge the power imbalance.

 Codependents and accommodators focus on others more than themselves.
 They admit to losing themselves in relationships.
 They monitor and adapt to other people’s needs, wants, and feelings.
 If you ask them what’s on their mind, it’s usually about someone else.
 Hence, I also hypothesize that their “other neurons” light up more consistently than “self neurons.”
 Their personalities prime them to do so.
-In contrast, brains of masters and narcissists probably light up “self neurons” more than “other neurons.”
+In contrast, the brains of masters and narcissists probably light up “self neurons” more than “other neurons.”

 How to Combat Brain Control